 82% of Canadian consumers who purchase organic food regularly buy it from regular grocery stores.
 The next most common location is mass retailers such as Walmart or Costco at 45%.
 32% also get organic food products directly from farmers and 25% from natural health stores.
 Pharmacies are used only by 12% of organic food shoppers and online retailers by 8%.

-Over 50% of Canadian Consumers Trust the Canada Organic Logo
+Over 50% of Canadians Trust the Canada Organic Logo

-Just over half (55%) of Canadians say they trust that products labeled with the Canada Organic logo and regulated by the Canada Food Inspection Agency are authentically organic.
+Just over half (55%) of Canadians say they trust that products labelled with the Canada Organic logo and regulated by the Canada Food Inspection Agency are authentically organic.
 This shows improvement compared to 2016 when only 39% of Canadians trusted products with the Canada Organic logo.
-Between 2016 and 2020, trust in products labeled as ”Made in Canada” also improved from 53% to 63%.
+Between 2016 and 2020, trust in products labelled as ”Made in Canada” also improved from 53% to 63%.

 Conclusion